alfatarsos/virtfusion-for-wisecp/README.md

 # Module availability

-This module will be available during the month of December, in a suitable location to be designated, for provisioning, once complete.
-For more information, a support request can be submitted on the c-servers.co.uk website.
+This module is now available for purchase from 22-12-2025, here: https://web.c-servers.co.uk/category/virtfusion-integration-module-for-wisecp